-Are any regulatory or similar consents required with respect to the creation of security?
+3.11 Are any regulatory or similar consents required with respect to the creation of security?

-A consent should be obtained from the grantor prior to the registration of the security interest on the Jersey Security Interests Register, pursuant to which the grantor consents to the registration and for any personal data to be publicly available.
+Consent should be obtained from the grantor prior to the registration of the security interest on the Jersey Security Interests Register, pursuant to which the grantor consents to the registration and for any personal data to be publicly available.

-While no regulatory consents are required in Jersey for the creation of security generally, there may be additional steps required on creation or enforcement of, or other exercise of rights under, security over regulated groups.
+While no regulatory consents are required in Jersey for the creation of security generally, there may be additional steps required on creation or enforcement of, or other exercise of rights under, security over regulated groups/entities.

-If the borrowings to be secured are under a revolving credit facility, are there any special priority or other concerns?
+3.12 If the borrowings to be secured are under a revolving credit facility, are there any special priority or other concerns?